 Blueberry Muffins Save the Day

-Sure my neighbors had an over abundance of plastic eggs, but I had jumbo blueberry muffins that were fresh from the oven.
+Sure my neighbors had an overabundance of plastic eggs, but I had jumbo blueberry muffins that were fresh from the oven.
 These blueberry muffins were so lusciously moist and tender; each bite was speckled with poppy seeds and bursting with fresh blueberries.
 One look at these Lemon Blueberry Pies or these Lemon Blueberry Cheesecake Cookies and you will know that I love pairing sweet blueberries with the tart taste of lemons.
 While there isn’t any lemon in these blueberry muffins, each one is topped with a simple, tangy glaze.
-I used Unsweetened Vanilla Almond Breeze Almond Milk in both my blueberry muffin batter and in my glaze.
-The vanilla almond milk added flavor and kept the muffins so fluffy and light; it was the perfect compliment to these simple muffins.
+I used Unsweetened Vanilla Almond Milk in both my blueberry muffin batter and in my glaze.
+The vanilla almond milk added flavor and kept the muffins so fluffy and light; it was the perfect complement to these simple muffins.

 I am convinced these muffins were my saving grace.
 It’s hard to be jealous of your neighbor when you are holding a jumbo blueberry muffin.

 - 1 cup sugar